 LLC formation.
-A limited liability company became available in the U.S. in 1977, in Wyoming.
-In 1997, the IRS established default rules for how LLCs would be taxed.
+In Wyoming, a limited liability company became available in the U.S. in 1977.
+In 1997, the IRS established default rules for taxing LLCs.
 Two members would be, by default, taxed as a partnership.
-By default, a single-member is disregarded, and the profits or loss will flow to the owners, but Amazon won’t allow you to change the legal entity with this entity.
-You must create a U.S. taxpayer.
+By default, a single-member is disregarded, and the profits or losses will flow to the owners, but Amazon won’t allow you to change the legal entity with this entity.
+It would be best if you created a U.S. taxpayer.

 The operating agreement must match the LLC members and taxation type when you form an LLC.
 For example, if you have an LLC taxed as a C corporation, an LLC taxed as a partnership is disregarded; those are two separate operating agreements.

-Expanding to the U.S. has never been easier with Amazon’s flexible payment options.
-But why settle for high fees when you can keep more of your profits?
-We recommend setting up a Payoneer or Wise account to effortlessly transfer your earnings from Amazon to your home country.
+Expanding to the U.S. has always been challenging with Amazon’s flexible payment options.
+But why settle for high fees when you can keep more profits?
+We recommend setting up a Payoneer or Wise account to transfer your earnings from Amazon to your home country effortlessly.
 You’ll save big on Amazon’s fees.